weaviate/weaviate-io/developers/weaviate/quickstart/query.md

 This might also look familiar, as it was used in an [earlier section](./end-to-end.md).
 But let's break it down a little.

 Here, we are using a `nearText` parameter.
 What we are doing is to provide Weaviate with a query `concept` of `famous scientist`.
-Weaviate then converts this into a vector through the inference API (OpenAI in this particular example), and uses that vector as the basis for a vector search.
+Weaviate then converts this into a vector through the inference API (OpenAI in this particular example) and uses that vector as the basis for a vector search.

 Additionally, we use the `limit` argument to only fetch a maximum of two (2) objects.